 "I love working with farmers.
 You don't even have to be working with farmers to be in agriculture, either.
 There are so many different facets of agriculture, and it is really what underpins every economy."

-Zita has worked for the Victorian government as a dairy extension officer for five years, and is completing a master's in international development.
+Zita has worked for the Victorian government as a dairy extension officer, and has completed a master's in international development.

-Being a part of the Scholar program in 2014, with the support of the Gardiner Foundation, has opened up her working world tremendously.
+Being a part of the Scholar program in 2014, with the support of the Gardiner Foundation, opened up her working world tremendously.